-Spennymoor leases on residential deteriorating in value. if your lease has approximately ninety years unexpired, you should start thinking about a lease extension.
-Eighty years is a significant number: when the unexpired term of a lease falls below this level then you begin paying an additional element called marriage value.
-Leasehold owners in Spennymoor will mostly qualify for a lease extension; however a solicitor should be able confirm your eligibility.
-In certain circumstances you may not qualify.
-There are also strict deadlines and steps to comply with once the process is triggered so it’s wise to be guided by a lawyer during the process.
+Spennymoor leases on domestic deteriorating in value.
+Where your lease has in the region of ninety years left, you should start considering the need for a lease extension.
+An important point to note is that it is financially advisable for a lease extension to be in place before the term of the existing lease dips under 80 years - otherwise a higher premium will be payable.
+Flat owners in Spennymoor will mostly be legally entitled to a lease extension; however a solicitor should be able confirm your eligibility.
+In some cases you may not be entitled.
+There are prescribed deadlines and steps to comply with once the process is triggered so it’s wise to be guided by a lawyer during the process.

 | Lender | Requirement |